This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 ARENAL TRAVEL GUIDE: GETTING TO ARENAL

-Arenal Volcano is located in La Fortuna which is between 3-4 hours from San Jose depending on the type of transportation you choose to take.
+Arenal Volcano is located in La Fortuna Costa Rica which is between 3-4 hours from San Jose depending on the type of transportation you choose to take.
 There are several options for transportation and while planning your trip keep in mind how much time you have and your budget.

 1. Renting a Car

-Renting a car is an option that many people choose as it allows you to move around on your own schedule and it’s the quickest way to getting to your destination.
+Renting a car is an option that many people choose as it allows you to move around on your own schedule and it’s the quickest way to get to your destination.
 However, we have never rented a car in Costa Rica as driving in Costa Rica can be tricky as there are no addresses in Costa Rica so even if you have google maps it can still cause confusion during your travels.
 Road conditions also play a large factor in why we don’t rent a car, from horrible road conditions to hills that literally look impossible to drive on we always feel a bit uncomfortable getting behind the wheel and potentially having a flat tire or getting stuck somewhere we are unfamiliar with.

-If you aren’t put off by any of this and you’re feeling adventurous check out the various car rental options available at the San Jose airport and pay close attention to what the total cost of your rental is and we highly suggest getting a 4×4 to limit potential hiccups.
+If you aren’t put off by any of this and you’re feeling adventurous check out the various car rental options available at the San Jose airport and pay close attention to what the total cost of your rental is we highly suggest getting a 4×4 to limit potential hiccups.

 2. Public Transportation

 Costa Rica has an extremely efficient public transportation system and is also very cost-effective.
-These buses are used by locals and travelers alike and are basically a standard charter bus.
+These buses are used by locals and travelers alike and are basically standard charter buses.
 We prefer this option because we don’t like having to deal with the hassle of driving ourselves.
 If you choose the public bus there are different options from direct buses to connecting buses through Ciudad Quesada.
-Courtney and I took the bus with a connection and we highly suggest if you can to take the direct bus in order to save you time.
+Courtney and I took the bus with a connection and we highly suggest that you take the direct bus in order to save you time.
 Due to heavy rain and having to stop in Ciudad Quesada a 3-hour trip turned into a 6-hour trip.
 Most days there are direct buses leaving as early as 6:15 and as late as 11:30 am but make sure to check the bus schedule as you plan your trip to see what is available to you.

-To get to the bus station in San Jose head outside the airport and grab a taxi to the bus station in Alajuela (as confusing as it is the San Jose airport isn’t actually in San Jose so make sure you get a taxi to the correct bus station).
+To get to the bus station in San Jose Costa Rica head outside the airport and grab a taxi to the bus station in Alajuela (as confusing as it is the San Jose airport isn’t actually in San Jose so make sure you get a taxi to the correct bus station).
 This is where practicing a little Spanish can help by saying something like “Necesito ir a la terminal de buses de La Fortuna”.
 This taxi should cost around $5 make sure you negotiate the price before you get in.

 Once you get to the bus station in Alajuela go inside and buy a ticket.
 The direct bus ticket will cost around $3, if you have to take a connecting bus you buy a ticket to Cuidad Quesada ($3) and buy your second ticket either on the bus or once you arrive at the next station.
 The La Fortuna bus station was centrally located and we were able to walk to our hostel even at night and felt safe.